shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 *more to come on this later*

-In short: the ``sentinelcam`` folder has the Python code modules needed, and all changes to the baseline as detailed below can be found in ``imagenode/tools/imaging.py``
+The new ``imagenode/sentinelcam`` folder has the Python code modules needed, and all changes to the baseline, as detailed below, can be found in ``imagenode/tools/imaging.py``

 .. code-block::